An information website about Records in Contexts Ontology (RiC-O).

 The rico:LeadershipRelation

-itself is now defined as follows in RiC-O 1.0.2 (see the ontology file or HTML page to get the full specification):
+itself is now defined as follows (see the ontology file or HTML page to get the full specification):

 Suppose you want to be able, in your dataset, to use the property path quoted in the caption of Figure 2 above (rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget